Treatment for All Types of Facial Injuries

 If you experience a facial injury, our staff will see you as soon as possible.
 Usually, we will make space in the schedule to see you the day you call.
 Make sure you seek emergency treatment at a hospital if your injuries are very serious.
 Our oral surgeons also have staff privileges at Tucson Medical Center, where they can provide treatment for more serious facial and dental injuries.

-Facial Trauma Experts in Tucson and Oro Valley, AZ
+Facial Trauma Experts in Tucson, Oro Valley, and Sahuarita, AZ

 Our staff recognizes that facial trauma can be very physically and emotionally stressful, and we will do our best to make you feel comfortable and prepared throughout your treatment.
 Oral surgeons understand how to preserve long-term function and facial aesthetics when repairing a facial cut or bone injury.